-The GTPA will generate large-scale evidence of beginning teacher quality to inform policy, practice and research.
+The GTPA generates large-scale evidence of beginning teacher quality to inform policy, practice and research.

 The GTPA responds to calls for Australian teacher preparation programs to demonstrate that graduate teachers can apply teaching practices that positively impact on their students’ learning.